Installing a 400,000 volt cable under the Mendip Hills AONB

 - built temporary entrances and access roads to allow construction traffic to enter site from the local highways.

 - built a temporary site office and temporary construction compound north of Tarnock and up to four secondary temporary construction compounds along the route to minimise traffic movements on site.
 One of these secondary compounds will be located immediately south of the new CSE compound

 - Completing construction of a new CSE compound east of the M5 motorway to the south of the Mendip Hills Area of Outstanding Natural Beauty (AONB) and the River Axe.

 - Laying 8.5 km of 400,000 volt underground cables from the CSE compound south of the Mendip Hills AONB northwards to the new Sandford substation.
-By June 2021 50% of the total cables were in the ground, with completion expected by the end of 2021.
+By November 2021 80% of the total cables were in the ground, with completion expected by the February 2022.